-When set to [Enabled], this parameter allows you to turn on the system through a PCI modem.
+When set to [Enabled], this parameter allows you to turn on the system through a PCI LAN or modem card.
 This feature requires an ATX power supply that provides at least 1A on the +5VSB lead.

 Configuration options: [Disabled] [Enabled]